 Much of the early debate was not so much over whether it would be built, but what route it should follow: a "central" route, via the Platte River in Nebraska and the South Pass in Wyoming, or a "southern" route, avoiding the Rockies by going through Texas to Los Angeles.
 (A "northern" option generally following the route explored by Lewis and Clark through Montana and Oregon was considered impractical because of snow.)

 In June 1845 Asa Whitney led a team along the proposed central route to assess its capabilities.
-Whitney travelled widely to solicit support for the rail line, printed maps and pamphlets, and submitted several proposals to Congress.
+Whitney then traveled widely to solicit support for the rail line, printed maps and pamphlets, and submitted several proposals to Congress.
 Legislation to begin construction of the Pacific Railroad via the central route was introduced in Congress but not acted on.